jave3737/sirvimalot/README.md

 * extract the folder
 * make a new folder in the C: drive, call it 'executables'
 * add the rg.exe to the 'executables' folder
-* edit your path environmental variable to include the 'executables' directory
+* edit your $PATH environmental variable to include the 'executables' directory
 * open the command prompt and type `rg --help` to make sure it is working

 # Installing ctags using cygwin
+* download the cygwin setup [here](https://www.cygwin.com/)
+* search for `ctags`
+* install ctags
+* edit your $PATH environmental variable to include the directory where all the cygwin .bin files are
+* open the command prompt and type `ctags` to make sure that it is properly installed